teras/stormify/docs/src/Core_concepts.md

 ### Custom Primary Key Resolvers

-The primary keys in the databases, commonly follow a naming convention.
+Primary keys in databases commonly follow a naming convention.
 If this is the case, instead of using annotations, you can register custom primary key resolvers to help Stormify identify primary keys based on their name.

 #### How It Works